What's Trending in Valentine Nails for 2026

 Apply gel top coat in a thin, even layer over the entire nail, being careful to cover all the heart designs completely.
 Again, cap that free edge—this is your last defense against chipping.

 Cure for 60 seconds.
 If you're using a tacky top coat, wipe all nails with isopropyl alcohol on a lint-free wipe to remove the sticky layer.
-If you're using a no-wipe top coat (which I prefer for this exact reason), you're done!
+If you're using a no-wipe top coat, you're done.

 Apply cuticle oil generously to each nail and massage into the cuticles and surrounding skin.
 This step hydrates after the drying effect of alcohol and gel, plus it makes your finished manicure look incredibly glossy and professional.

-Step 6: Final Touches & Care (2 minutes)
+Step 6: Final Touches and Care (2 minutes)

 Clean up any gel that got on your skin during application using a small brush dipped in alcohol or a wooden stick.
 Check each nail for any missed spots or imperfections.

 Avoid water, lotions, or getting your hands wet for the next 2 hours to let the gel fully harden.
-I know this is annoying, but it genuinely affects longevity.
-After that, you're good to go with your gorgeous valentine nails!
+After that, you're good to go with your gorgeous valentine nails.

 For those looking to expand their seasonal nail repertoire, our guides on winter nail trends and New Year's designs offer complementary techniques you can adapt year-round.